jason-kerney/blog/_posts/2023/2023-05-05-consent-for-crucial-conversations.md

 ## What to do When You Have Consent

-This article is not on how to have crucial conversations there is a whole [book](https://a.co/d/3vxCNlF) on that.
+This article is not on how to have crucial conversations, there is a whole [book](https://a.co/d/3vxCNlF) on that.
 However, what I will talk about is the role of "opting out" during this conversation.
 It is really important that the person you are having this conversation with understands that they have the ability to explicitly opt out at any time.
-It makes the permission you gain much more meaningful if the person granting permission knows they can withdrawal it.
+It makes the permission you gain much more meaningful if the person granting permission knows they can withdraw it.

 ## Call to Action

-Before your next crucial conversation stop and spend time thinking about how you can gain explicit and meaningful consent to have that conversation.
+Before your next crucial conversation, stop and spend time thinking about how you can gain explicit and meaningful consent to have that conversation.